 They negatively stereotype and write off entire groups of people

 If a bitter person feels they've been wronged by a member of a group then they'll sometimes paint every last person in it as their enemy.
 Even the people from that group who are friendly and on their side won't be given a chance.
 For example, jocks are the classic bully villains in high school movies.
 Are some jocks assholes?
 No doubt.
 But not every guy who's on a baseball team or who owns a lot of football jerseys runs around stuffing people in lockers.
-Most so-called jocks are regular, decent people who happen to be more into sports.
-More and more you'll even meet guys who seem like jock bros at first glance, before they start going on about how respected they are in their World of Warcraft guild.
+Most so-called jocks are regular, decent people who happen to be really into sports.
+More and more you'll even meet guys who seem like jock bros at first glance, before they start going on about how many hours they've sunk into Skyrim.
 When you're bitter, you don't see any of this and everyone in a certain group is the same to you.

 They see what they want to see and hold certain groups to higher standards than others

 Continuing the previous point: Part of being prejudiced is that you look for information that agrees with what you already believe, and ignore whatever doesn't.
 If you're at a bar and you see a fratty looking guy doing something obnoxious, well that just goes to show that all dudes in fraternities are loudmouth idiots.
 But you ignore the fifty similar guys who are behaving themselves, or the people from other subcultures who are being annoying too.

 They unconsciously cause people to act exactly how they expect them to

 If you're bitter towards certain types of people you may unconsciously act in ways that agitate them and cause them to be hostile towards you, confirming your preconceptions.
 A more alternative girl who resents fratty, pretty boy types may be really rude whenever she's around them, and interpret their most harmless behavior in the worst possible light.
 Naturally they often won't be that friendly to her in return, which plays right into her view that they're all douchebags who didn't understand people like her.